 Recommend actions the university may undertake to address employee education needs.

-A representative from Benefit Services, a representative from Organizational and Workforce Development, and a representative from the School of Continuing Education and Summer Sessions shall be invited to serve as non-voting members of the committee.
+A representative from Benefit Services, a representative from Organizational and Workforce Development, and a representative from the School of Continuing Education shall be invited to serve as ex-officio non-voting members of the committee.
 The committee may propose, review, and amend resolutions as it deems appropriate.
 The committee must approve resolutions referred for its consideration before they can be advanced to the Assembly for debate and for a vote.

 Employee Welfare Committee By delegation from the Assembly, the committee will: